k-a-r-g/Roisterer/README.md

 # Roisterer
-An effects synthesizer based on teh Raspberry Pi
+An effects synthesizer based on the Raspberry Pi